ContrerasJJ/Megaline-Telecom-Analysis/README.md

 - **Business Recommendations:**
   - Encourage heavy internet users to upgrade to **Ultimate**
-  - Offer targeted **add-on data packages** for Surf users who frequently exceed limits
+  - Offer targeted **add on data packages** for Surf users who frequently exceed limits
   - Use usage patterns to **segment customers** and personalize offers
-  - Consider marketing campaigns that move high-usage Surf customers to Ultimate to stabilize and grow revenue
+  - Consider marketing campaigns that move high usage Surf customers to Ultimate to stabilize and grow revenue

 ---